thestar19/Animation-Generator-for-Sorting-Algorithms/README.md

-# Sorting-Algorithms-GIF-Generator
+# Animation-Generator-for-Sorting-Algorithms
+Program made with Python and Pygame module for generating animations of how sorting algorithms function.
+Supports over 26 different algorithms eg: Bubblesort, Quicksort, Selectionsort, Mergesort, Radixsort.

-Originally created by LucasPilla, this is a fork of his project "Sorting Algorithms Visualizer" that instead generates GIF files of sorting animations written entirely in python3.
-Additional options are implemented to create better GIFs.
+Originally created by LucasPilla, this is a fork of his project "Sorting Algorithms Visualizer" that instead generates files of sorting animations.
+Additional options are implemented to create better videos or GIFs.

 Original project: https://github.com/LucasPilla/Sorting-Algorithms-Visualizer

-Program made with Python and Pygame module for generating GIFs of sorting algorithms \
+ \
 Support this project by leaving a :star:

 ## Program preview